Quilty: Origins and history

 The name "Quilty" is an Anglicized form of the ancient Gaelic name of "Caoilte" (pronounced: Kweelteh).
 There was a mythic Celtic warrior (c.
 3rd Century A.D.) by the name of Caílte mac Rónáin, who was a member of the Fianna and the nephew of Fionn mac Cumhaill.
 According to legend he lived long enough to be baptized by St. Patrick (c.389-461).
 The book "If You're A Wee Bit Irish: a chart of old Irish families collected from folk tradition" by William Durning (1978) recounts an alleged ancestry of Caoilte back to Adam.
 James Joyce (1882–1941) in chapter twelve of his masterpiece, Ulysses, (1922) has "The tribe of Caolte" as one of the twelve tribes of Ireland in a biblical parallel to the twelve tribes of Israel.
-Quilty is also a small town in County Clare Ireland, though this quilty is an anglicization of a different Irish word "coillte" meaning "woods".
 The name is considered a sept of the dynastic Dál gCais of the Kingdom of Thomond, and has the motto "Lámh Ládir an Nachtar" meaning "the strong hand uppermost."

 There are various spellings of the name: Caoilte, Caolte, and Cuallta in Gaelic, and Kielty, Kealty, Keelty, Keilty, Kelty, Kilty, and Quilty (with or without an O' or Mc or Mac) in English.
 The most common variants are Kielty and Quilty.

-The name is possibly a derivation of caol meaning slender.
+The surname Quilty has no connection to the Irish word coillte or caol, which some have stipulated.
+Edward MacLysaght writes in his 1964 book Supplement to Irish Families, that Quilty is a Munster name that has been mistakenly translated from the Irish word caol (slender) or coillte—plural of Irish word coill (wood).
+Coillte is the namesake of a town named Quilty located in the County Clare.
+Sources from the 14th and 15th century have the spelling as O'Kilte but ones from the 16th century onwards have spellings as Quilty, O'Quiltye, or other variants.
+While according to MacLysaght other alternatives for the names such as Kielty are found in the County Offaly, Roscommon, Galway, and Tyrone; while MacQuilty in the County Antrim.
+According to MacLysaght "I have not discovered its origin, but it is presumably unconnected with O'Quilty."